 Now you see why WordPress is one of the better site builders out there.

-There are thousands or themes available for WordPress.
+There are thousands of themes available for WordPress.
 Many of them are free, while the premium themes usually run between $20 to $50.
 There are people that make a living on designing themes!
-Use a free theme when you’re starting out, unless you see something that you really have to have.
+Use a free theme when you’re starting out unless you see something that you really have to have.

 Go to WorPress.com and just browse themes for ideas.
 Don’t grab the first one you see, spend some time looking.
-There are some designed for bloggers, travel site, store fronts, newsrooms, etc… Take your time, just don’t take days to decide.
+There are some designed for bloggers, travel sites, storefronts, newsrooms, etc… Take your time, just don’t take days to decide.
 You want your site up soon!
 If you want, you can change the theme later.

 See how the ads are arranged?
-Some have sidebars?
+Do some have sidebars?
 Ads can be placed by using widgets.
 Make sure the layout will work for you.
-If you would like to create a free site and try diffierent themes, read my article on Wealthy Affiliate.
+If you would like to create a free site and try different themes, read my article on Wealthy Affiliate.
 There are several free themes that you can try out and won’t cost anything.
 Take advantage of the free training!

 By the way, my site is a WordPress site.